 Fire ants, now found in almost every state in the South, were originally introduced to the U.S. in Alabama.
-Since their introduction they have steadily moved north, west, east, and south.
+Since their introduction they have steadily moved north, west, east, and south, into territory that was historically occupied by the common sugar ant or carpenter ant.
 Fire ants are so called because of the effects of the poison in their stinger, which is often described as an intense burn.
 Instead of biting and injecting or spraying acids, fire ants have a stinger on their abdomen.
 They bite with their jaws to get a grip and then plunge that stinger in for the kill.
 The poison released is called piperidine.
 The most common reaction to fire ant stings is intense burning pain and the formation of blisters (or pustules) where the venom has killed the cells surrounding the wound.
 Although it isn’t possible, or very likely, that a human can be overwhelmed and killed by a swarm of fire ants, it is indeed possible that the proteins found in the fire ant’s poison can cause death by severe allergic reaction.
 You may not be able to completely eradicate the Fire Ants, but you can control the population and stop a spread.

 Controlling the Most Common Fire Ant Species